mmarx/brother_ql_web/README.md

   * Migrate to a package-based structure.
   * Ensure compatibility with latest dependency versions.
   * Upgrade Bootstrap and drop jQuery as Bootstrap does not rely on it anymore.
-  * Conform to PEP8 coding style.
+  * Conform to PEP 8 coding style.
   * Add some more printing options, like the number of labels to print for a session.
   * Add support for printing images directly.
   * Provide fallback for `fontconfig`.